SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_RTEs_NATS_reconfiguration.md

 ## Affected versions

-Feature release versions from DataMiner 10.3.4 up to DataMiner 10.3.8.
+Feature release versions from DataMiner 10.3.4 to DataMiner 10.3.8.

 ## Cause